Applied AI

 Tooling choices influence performance, cost, and maintenance.
 Consider:

-• LLMs and embeddings choose deployment models and providers that fit latency and cost budgets; support prompt templates that enforce domain constraints and safety guards.
+• LLMs and embeddings deployment that fit latency and cost budgets; use domain-constrained prompts and safety guards.

 • Vector stores for fast retrieval of property data and documentation; support hybrid searches combining structured data and free-text queries.

-• Memory and context implementations to maintain session relevance without leaking information across users or properties.
+• Memory and context implementations to maintain session relevance without cross-user leakage.

 • Agent frameworks for planning, tool invocation, and multi-agent coordination; ensure extensibility and testability of planner modules.